-Math 286 (Honors Differential Equations) covers much of the same material, but with much more emphasis on theory.
+Math 286 (Honors Diff.
+Equations) covers much of the same material, but with much more emphasis on theory.
 The sequence Math 217&316 covers all of this material and substantially more at greater depth and with greater emphasis on the theory.
-Math 256 (Applied Honors Calculus IV) is also an alternative.

 Math 404 (Intermediate Diff.
-Eq.) covers further material on differential equations.
-Math 217 (Linear Algebra) and Math 417 (Matrix Algebra I) cover further material on linear algebra.
-Math 371 (Engin.
-303-Numerical Methods) and Math 471/472 (Intro. to Numerical Methods) cover additional material on numerical methods.
+Equations) covers further material on differential equations.
+Math 217 (Linar Algebra) and Math 417 (Matrix Algebra I) cover further material on linear algebra.
+Math 371/Engin 303 (Numerical Methods) and Math 471/472 (Intro to Numerical Methods/Numerical Methods with Financial Applications) cover additional material on numerical methods.